eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 I also did an analysis of the difference between Approval Top-2 and Plurality Top-2 when we vary the number of candidates.
 The idea being that for 6 candidates, PT2 and AT2 maybe have similarish performance, but vote splitting would become more of a problem for PT2 as the number of candidates increases.
 Under ideal conditions, AT2 stays fairly consistent, while PT2 declines rather quickly.

-Under friction, however, the difference is less clear cut, but every significant difference is in favor of AT2.
-This bolsters the evidence of the claim that Approval scales better to crowded fields than Plurality.
+Under friction, however, the difference is less clear cut.
+There does not seem to be a persistent difference between the two systems.

 {% proof Expand to see the candidate sweep analysis %}
 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="at2-pt2-candidate-sweep" %}